danlorb/hassio-addons/dyndns/DOCS.md

 ## Authors & contributors

-The original setup of this repository is by [Roland Breitschaft][rolbre].
+The original setup of this repository is by [Roland Breitschaft][danlorb].

 ## License